 2. Commercial Architects

 Commercial architects specialize in larger projects for government entities or businesses.
-They also work on developing public buildings like libraries, museums, hotels, schools, multi-unit residential buildings, government facilities, shopping malls, and more.
+They also work on developing public buildings like libraries, museums, hotels, schools, multi-unit residential buildings, government facilities, shopping malls, medical centres and more.
 Their creativity comes into action by making beautiful buildings that are pleasing to the mass public, employees, and employers among other people.

 Of course, commercial architects also have a difficult task because they’re designing buildings that need to be beautiful as well as meet the expectations of their clients.
 Additionally, the best commercial architects know how to design a building that promotes great traffic in retail spaces.